JavierTarazona06/SharpSight/README.md

 # SharpSight
 This project aims to help buyers find their cell phones at the best prices by showing all the offers on the market.

-For running the project:
-Open the terminal and run:
+For running the project, open the terminal and run:

   python3 -m venv .env